How Kutxabank pulled off a virtual bank infrastructure

 Even with Europe’s stringent data control and business continuity requirements, maintaining an always-on financial services environment is more than just a rote exercise.
 Kutxabank currently maintains two primary data centers in balancing and active-active configuration for critical services, plus a third for recovery.
 Twice a year, the bank performs a live test switch of its entire production environment from one data center to another and back again to identify and resolve any glitches in the disaster recovery process.

 Virtualization has also allowed the bank to dramatically speed up its recovery processes.
-The recovery point objective for enterprise systems is, in fact, set at zero, while the recovery time for critical services is at near-zero.
-In the meantime, the bank is categorizing related services according to recovery needs to economize and optimize its backup and recovery infrastructure.
+The recovery point objective (RPO) for enterprise systems is, in fact, set at zero, while the recovery time objective (RTO) for critical services is at near-zero.
+In the meantime, the bank is categorizing related services according to recovery needs to economize and optimize its data backup and protection and disaster recovery infrastructure.

 Partners in infrastructure